-Lyle Stewart was born and raised near Pense, Saskatchewan where he continues to farm and ranch with his wife Linda and son Lee.
+Lyle Stewart was born and raised near Pense, Saskatchewan, where he continues to farm and ranch.

-After the Saskatchewan Party formed the government in 2007, Lyle served as the Minister for Enterprise and Innovation, chair of the Legislature's Standing Committee on the Economy, a member of the caucus' standing policy committee on the economy, and the province's Treasury Board.
+After the Saskatchewan Party formed government in 2007, Lyle served as the Minister of Agriculture, Minister responsible for Saskatchewan Crop Insurance Corporation, and Minister for Enterprise and Innovation.
+He was also chair of the legislature's Standing Committee on the Economy and a member of the caucus policy committee on the economy and the province's Treasury Board.

-Lyle and his wife Linda have three grown children and six grandchildren.
+Lyle has three grown children and five grandchildren.